Sidthaarth-Gnanasekar/DataScience-Project/README.md

 # Data Science Portfolio

-Repository holding a portfolio of data science projects using ML and DL algorithms that I completed for academic, self-study, and recreational purposes.
+Repository holding a portfolio of data science projects using ML and DL algorithm that I completed for academic, self-study, and recreational purposes.

 # Data Science Project